microsoft/pai/contrib/autoscaler/README.md

 # 1. Introduction

 Autoscaler is an independent tool to monitor the status of your PAI cluster and adjust the cluster size as needed.
-It will take into account the three levels of application (PAI, ITP, etc.), infrastructure (K8s), and cloud VM (Azure, AWS, Aliyun, etc.) at the same time.
+It will take into account the three levels of application (PAI, ITP, etc.), infrastructure (K8s), and cloud service (Azure, AWS, Aliyun, etc.) at the same time.

-We have built a general auto scaler structure, defined abstract classes for each part, and provided a default `OpenPaiSimpleScaler` for common use.
+We have built a general auto-scaler structure, defined abstract classes for each part, and provided a default `OpenPaiSimpleScaler` for common use.
 If you are running a K8s-based PAI cluster on Azure VMs, just go through [Quick Start](#2-quick-start).

 # 2. Quick Start